The Legend of Kuekuatsheu and the Creation of the World

 It is shaped by words, by choices, by balance.

-She also reminds us that even mistakes can become learning opportunities.
+It also reminds us that even error can become teaching.

-In Innu culture, stories are not separate from everyday life.
-They live through objects, gestures, and transmission.
+In Innu culture, stories are not separate from daily life.
+They live through objects, gestures, transmission.

-Wearing an object crafted with intention, keeping close a symbol linked to the territory or to memory, is not a decorative act.
+Wearing an object crafted with intention, keeping a symbol related to the land or memory close, is not a decorative act.
 It is a reminder.

 A reminder that our words matter.

-That we are still walking in a world created by past decisions.
+That we still walk in a world created by ancient decisions.

 And that each generation has the responsibility to preserve it.